 It is with this principle in mind that we are pleased to present our exclusive Advisory Councils.

 Our founding Philanthropic Advisory Council, featuring some of the top financial professionals in Canada, specialize in tax, government policy and philanthropy.
 In addition, we are fortunate to offer exclusive advisory councils for culture, women, mining and the National Hockey League (NHL), each representing some of the very best minds and reputations in their respected disciplines.

-With every sector having its own unique challenges and interests, our philanthropic councils are just another way in which The Foundation is committed to providing top performance and accountability for our clients.
+With every sector having its own unique challenges and interests, our councils are just another way in which WCPD Inc. is committed to providing top performance and accountability for our clients.

 The Philanthropic Advisory Council is the firm’s original body of trusted advisors.
 Spanning the disciplines of tax, government policy, accounting, natural resources, media and foundational work, this council represents some of Canada’s most experienced business leaders.
 Members of this council seek to maximize and empower donors and foundations across the country through their unique business acumen and dedication to philanthropic works.

 Chairman of WCPD‘s Philanthropic Advisory Council.
 Previously he was the inaugural President of the Council of Canadian Academies (now retired) and was Deputy Chief of Staff for policy in the office of the Prime Minister.
 Other past positions include advisor to the OECD in Paris, Chief Strategy Officer for BCE and Senior Vice- President to the Chairman of Scotiabank.
 He is a member of the Order of Canada, awarded in recognition for his contributions to business.